-Fellows spend their second year in a policy environment, usually at the headquarters of the organizations where they served during their field placements.
-Field and policy assignments, closely coordinated, are designed to be complementary.
+The program begins with a one-year field placement in a developing country in Asia, Africa, or Latin America.
+Field activities often include research, program design and implementation, and monitoring and evaluation of projects.
+Fellows spend the second year doing policy work, usually at the headquarters of the organization they served in the field year.
 In addition to their work experiences, fellows take part in CHC-sponsored annual training sessions and a series of professional development days aimed at further developing their skills and expertise.

 - Strong commitment to fighting hunger